 You have to choose the best room for recording, set up your working area, and a place for players, instruments, etc. You have to arrange your room to make it a great place for music recording.

 And in this guide, you will learn how to set up your room for recording from start to finish.
 Your room may not meet all the requirements that are in this section, but it should have some of them.

-This home studio setup guide for recording covers all the major things.
+This home recording studio setup guide covers all the major things.
 You will find information about room size, acoustic treatment, essential studio gear, and more.

 It may be your bedroom, living room, some kind of storage room, attic, or even a garage.
 But there are several things that this room should have.